zbunde/angular-typeahead/readme.md

 - within this we need to
     - Handle Selection.
     - Set the correct model.
-    - Set selected to true.(so that we hide the dropwdown list)
+    - Set selected to true.(so that we hide the dropdown list)
 ```
 app.directive('typeahead', function($timeout) {
   return {